If anyone can give us a real Facebook alternative, it’s Apple

 But it’s short-sighted to dismiss the idea of a 2019 Apple social network based on Ping’s failure.
 At the time, Facebook was still on the rise and the world wasn’t yet fully aware of the company’s lust for growth and reckless handling of personal data.
 In fact, one of the things that held Ping back was that Facebook refused Apple unlimited use of its API (so that Ping users could find out who on Facebook was also using Ping).
 In short, Ping happened a long time ago in a very different world.

-Also, Coldplay’s Chris Martin endorsed and introduced the service, with may have doomed it.
+Also, Coldplay’s Chris Martin endorsed and introduced the service, which may have doomed it.

 Two years after Cambridge Analytica, the discussion around Big Tech has moved to antitrust issues and the idea of breaking up companies like Facebook into smaller parts.
 Even if you believe the U.S. federal government would take such a bold step as forcing Facebook to sell Instagram and WhatsApp, that would leave the core Facebook social network itself intact.
 Washington won’t solve this.